 Also, the algorithm shows you the most popular accommodations based on the views and visits of users.

-This feature is crucial as it allows travelers to discuss any details with the hosts, like arrival time, delays, number of guests, etc.
+When you are considering building a website like Airbnb you should not avoid such a meaningful feature like messaging.
+It is crucial as it allows travelers to discuss any details with the hosts, like arrival time, delays, number of guests, etc.

 When travelers search for accommodation, they want to book it for a particular date.
 This way, a homeowner receives a notification and decides whether to confirm or decline the booking.
 It makes the marketplace more flexible compared to Booking.com for the following reasons: